Machine Learning & Big Data Blog

 What is variance?

-In terms of linear regression, variance is a measure of how far observed values differ from the average of predicted values, i.e., their difference from the predicted value mean.
-The goal is to have a value that is low.
-What low means is quantified by the r2 score (explained below).
+In terms of linear regression, variance is a measure of how far observed values differ from the average of predicted values (i.e., their difference from the predicted value mean).
+The goal is to have a value that is low, as quantified by the R2 score (explained below).

 In the code below, this is np.var(err), where err is an array of the differences between observed and predicted values and np.var() is the numpy array variance function.

-The r2 score varies between 0 and 100%.
+The R2 score varies between 0% and 100%.
 It is closely related to the MSE (see below), but not the same.
-Wikipedia defines r2 as

-Reading the code below, we do this calculation in three steps to make it easier to understand. g is the sum of the differences between the observed values and the predicted ones. (ytest[i] – preds[i]) **2. y is each observed value y[i] minus the average of observed values np.mean(ytest).
-And then the results are printed thus:
+Reading the code below, we do this calculation in three steps to make it easier to understand.
+Firstly, g is the sum of squared differences between the predicted values and the actual observed values: (ytest[i] – preds[i])².
+Separately, the total sum of squares is calculated using the squared difference between each observed value and the mean of the observed values: (ytest[i] – np.mean(ytest))².
+The results are then printed as follows:

 print ("total sum of squares", y)